It is a neurohormone produced by the pineal gland, and it is believed that its primary function is to regulate sleep.

 - It can interact with immunosuppressants.

-- It can interfere with antipsychotic and antidepressant medications.
+- It can interfere with antipsychotic and antidepressant drugs.

 - It should not be taken if you are already taking sleeping pills or sedatives.